UofT-EcoSystem/CSCD70/0-LLVM_Docker/README.md

 - Build the LLVM image.

 ```
-# Build the docker image from file Dockerfile and tag (-t) it with name "llvm:6.0".
+# Build the docker image from file Dockerfile and tag (-t) it with name "llvm:6.0",
+# and remove the intermediate containers if the build is successful.
-docker build . -t llvm:6.0
+docker build . -t llvm:6.0 --rm
 ```